 p) Ensure the economical expenditure of funds entrusted by the employer.

-q) In the case of any results, industrial property subjects or other facts constituting the employer’s trade secret, senior employees in charge of workplaces dealing with such trade secrets are required to determine the extent of such trade secrets, specify individual employees’ rights of access to such trade secrets, provide these employees with information regarding the extent of the trade secrets, their obligations to protect them and the consequences of a breach of their duties; senior employees must also adequately ensure the confidentiality of trade secrets.
+q) In the case of any results, industrial property objects or other facts constituting the employer’s trade secret, senior employees in charge of workplaces dealing with such trade secrets are obliged to determine the extent of such trade secrets, specify individual employees’ rights of access to such trade secrets, provide these employees with information regarding the extent of the trade secrets, their obligations to protect them and the consequences of a breach of their duties; senior employees must also adequately ensure the confidentiality of trade secrets.

-r) Take measures ensuring that the employer is entitled to exercise proprietary copyright (in the case of employee works) or otherwise provide a third party sublicense in all cases where the law, subsidy provider or agreement between the employer and third party specifies that the copyright to work results belong to the employer.
+r) Take measures ensuring that the employer is entitled to exercise copyright (in the case of employee works) or otherwise provide a third party sublicense in all cases where the law, subsidy provider or agreement between the employer and third party specifies that the copyright to work results belong to the employer.

-t) Organize the leave taking of subordinate employees in such a way that leave is used up during the calendar year in which right to leave arose, unless prevented from doing so by obstacles on the part of an employee or urgent operational reasons.
+t) Organize the leave of subordinate employees in such a way that leave is used up during the calendar year in which right to leave arose, unless prevented from doing so by obstacles on the part of an employee or urgent operational reasons.
 When assigning leave, both the employer’s operational reasons as well as the employee’s legitimate interests must be taken into account.

-Protection of employer's property and compensation
+Protection of Employer’s Property and Compensation

 (2) In order to ensure the protection of the employer’s property, the employer is entitled to inspect – to the necessary extent – items brought to or from work by employees and to carry out personal searches of employees.
 Any inspection or personal search must respect an employee’s right to privacy protection as specified by the Civil Code.
 A personal search may only be conducted by an authorised person of the same sex designated by the employer.
-A personal search must be conducted in accordance with good morals, in compliance with legislation on the protection of personal freedom and without degrading human dignity.
+A personal search must be conducted in accordance with good manners, in compliance with legal regulations on the protection of personal freedom and without degrading human dignity.

-a) Alcohol or substance abuse in the workplace or abuse occurring during the performance of work or attendance at work under the influence of such substances.
+a) Alcohol or controlled substance abuse in the workplace or abuse occurring during the performance of work or attendance at work under the influence of such substances.

 b) Refusal to undergo tests in the event of suspected alcohol or controlled substance abuse.